tlucasu/Mesh-Visualizer/README.md

 5. Click the **Select** button to open the **Addressables Asset Group** window and highlight the asset

-6. Assign the asset with the appropriate label Model, Texture, or Material
+6. Assign the asset with the appropriate label: Model, Texture, or Material

     ![AssignLabel](https://cdn.discordapp.com/attachments/507657297078779906/986779740797038663/assign-addressable-label.png)

 New assets will be available immediately when pressing the play button in the editor.
 They will show up in their respective object panel automatically.

- Note, if building a standalone player you must [rebuild the asset files](#build-asset-files).
+**Note: if building a standalone player you must [rebuild the asset files](#build-asset-files).**